openstreetmap/stateofthemap-2022/sessions/JDNTHK.md

 The second part of this talk describes OSM Express (osmx), a new spatially indexed file format powering Minutely Extracts, that supports in-place updates.
 Developers needing random access to OSM objects can consider embedding osmx as a library.
 Near real-time editing activity visualization is one possible use case.
 I’ll review the technical tradeoffs between using osmx, PBFs and other popular formats.

-Financial Background: The software is developed as open source, under a BSD license, and funded by the author&#39;s commercial OSM-based SaaS services as well as OSM contract software development.
+Financial Background: The software is developed as open source, under a BSD license, and funded by the author"s commercial OSM-based SaaS services as well as OSM contract software development.